ivmartel/dwv-angular/README.md

  - `start`: serve with hot reload at localhost:4200
  - `lint`: run linting
  - `test`:  run unit tests with hot reload
- - `e2e`: run e2e tests
  - `build`: build (add --prod for production)

-Unit tests use [Karma](https://karma-runner.github.io) and e2e tests use [Protractor](http://www.protractortest.org/).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://angular.dev/cli) version 18.2.0.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Steps to run the viewer from scratch